DSI-HUG/ngx-sentry/README.md

 ## Usage

-You can set the current user by using the NgySentryService provided by the library.
+You can set the current user by using the NgxSentryService provided by the library.

 ```javascript
 constructor(